oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

 2. From the **Source** section, select *startTime*.
 Drag and drop the in the **Business identifier field** expression box under tracking_var_1.

-3. On the Integration canvas, click *Save*, and then click *Go Back*
+3. On the Integration canvas, click on main canvas(designer page),  click *Save*, and then click *Go back*

 ## Task 8: Activate the Integration Flow